-Drain blocks are constructed using an Excavator operating at a perpendicular direction to the field drains.
-A key is cut in the drain approximately 500mm deep ensuring that it is wider than the actual drain.
-A 500mm depth of peat is removed from bottom of drain also and placed behind the machine for replacement later.
+Drain blocks are constructed using an excavator operating at a perpendicular direction to the field drains.
+Initially, a key is cut in the drain approximately 500mm deep, ensuring that it is wider than the actual drain.
+500mm of peat is removed from bottom of drain also and placed behind the machine for replacement later.